 EYFS Staff have a day-to-day responsibility for the health, safety and welfare of children in the EYFS.
-They must report any concerns to the Head and/or Head of EYFS immediately.
+They must report any concerns to the Head and/or EYFS Co-ordinator immediately.
 EYFS Staff have a daily responsibility for inspecting classrooms, play areas and equipment used.